npadmana/chapel-gsl/README.md

 in the large parts of the code that aren't tested.
 Please file issues for any problems that arise.

+* We currently are using the master branch of Chapel to get the integration routines working (required to recast void pointers).
+These should start to work again with Chapel 1.13. (#1)

 Versions
 ========

 This code requires Chapel built with LLVM support.

 The code uses the system GSL headers, except when described below.
-We aim to test this code out using GSL 1.15 and GSL 2.1.
+We aim to test this code out using GSL 1.16 and GSL 2.1.

 Documentation
 =============